 Rounded shoulders make you look like a wimp.

 You’ll need to actually exercise your shoulder muscles and consciously make an effort to push the shoulder blades in their correct place.

-Work on your back muscles in the gym: do lats, rows, dead lifts and shrugs.
-Do “pull” excercises.
+Work on your back muscles in the gym: do lats, rows, deadlifts, and shrugs.
+Do “pull” exercises.

 b) Forward Neck (text neck)

 This is an outcome of text messaging and staring on your phone screen looking downwards all day.